 Buckland , former curator of the Royal Photographic Society of Great Britain, is the Benjamin Menschel Distinguished Visiting Professor and the former Olympus Visiting Professor of the History of Photography at The Cooper Union, New York City.
 She has held the Nobel Chair in Art and Cultural History at Sarah Lawrence College and taught at Columbia College, Chicago and Pratt Institute, Brooklyn.

-Gail Buckland is the curator of numerous exhibitions including The Photographer and the City at the Museum of Contemporary Art, Chicago (1977); the landmark Fox Talbot and the Invention of Photography at the Pierpont Morgan Library (1979); Cecil Beaton War Photographs at the Imperial War Museum, London (1981); Shots in the Dark: True Crime Pictures at the Chelsea Art Museum (2003), based on her book and the Court TV special for which she was a consultant; and Who Shot Rock and Roll: A Photographic History, 1955-Present (2009-2011) organized by the Brooklyn Museum (see EVENTS page on her website for the exhibition tour schedule).
+Gail Buckland is the curator of numerous exhibitions including the traveling exhibition Who Shot Rock and Roll: A Photographic History, 1955-Present opening at the Brooklyn Museum (2009) and traveling to nine other museums; The Photographer and the City at the Museum of Contemporary Art, Chicago (1977); the landmark Fox Talbot and the Invention of Photography at the Pierpont Morgan Library (1979); Cecil Beaton War Photographs at the Imperial War Museum, London (1981); Shanties to Skyscrapers: The Photographs of Robert L. Bracklow (1983) and Visions of Liberty (1985) at the New-York Historical Society; Shots in the Dark: True Crime Pictures at the Chelsea Art Museum (2003).
+The first exhibition she helped organize was From Today Painting is Dead: The Beginnings of Photography at the Victoria and Albert Museum (1972).

 Gail Buckland served as photographic consultant to former Vice-President Al Gore on his PowerPoint presentation, documentary and book An Inconvenient Truth.